How to Set Up Universal Gcode Sender (UGS) for Windows Operating System

 Once the file has been unzipped, you should have a folder called "ugs-platform-app-win", and you will want to open up the next folder, "ugsplatform-win" and then open up the "bin" folder within that one.
 Within the bin folder, you will see two programs.

-The first, ugsplatform.exe is meant for modern 64-bit computers, but if you have an older 32-bit computer, likely running Windows 7 or older, then you will want to run ugsplatform64.exe for your computer.
+The first, ugsplatform.exe is meant for older 32-bit computers, but if you have a modern 64 bit computer then you will want to run ugsplatform64.exe for your computer.
 To reiterate, because it is important, here are the pathways for the two programs:

-For Modern Computers: ugs-platform-app-win > ugsplatform-win > bin > ugsplatform.exe
+For Older Computers: ugs-platform-app-win > ugsplatform-win > bin > ugsplatform.exe

 Step 3: Connecting your CNC to UGS

 Start off by connecting to your controller hardware using the toolbar at the top of the program.
 In order to do this first select UGS in the firmware combo box:

 Next hit the refresh button, and then select the correct port for your hardware.
 If you can't find the correct port in the list, make sure you have the drivers installed.